Pixelrick420/Handwritten-Digits/README.md

 ## Architecture

-The neural network follows a basic feedforward architecture with the following layers:
+The neural network follows a feedforward architecture with the following layers:

 - Input Layer: 784 neurons (corresponding to the 28×28 image size)
+- First Hidden Layer: 512 neurons with ReLU activation
-- Hidden Layer: 1024 neurons with ReLU activation
+- Second Hidden Layer: 192 neurons with ReLU activation
 - Output Layer: 10 neurons with Softmax activation

-The model is trained using mini-batch gradient descent.
+The model is trained using mini-batch gradient descent with a batch size of 64.

 ### Mathematics